GarinaKristina/PET_project_WebDriverIO_Cucumber_booking/README.md

 In addition, I used pre/post to run the scripts.
 ![Screenshot reporter result](https://github.com/GarinaKristina/PET_project_WebDriverIO_Cucumber_booking/blob/main/picture_for_readme/scripts.jpg)

+I also implemented the use of the tool ESLint, with some rules about quotes and equals, in the future, I am going to add more rules.

 The next thing I want to do is set up CI

 and add some new tests...